Catarrh/Mucus

 Face to Face Consultation

-If the patient wants to discuss starting/amending/review contraception book a face to face appointment with the correct practice nurse.
+If the patient wants to discuss starting/amending/reviewing current contraception book a face to face appointment with the correct practice nurse.

 Contraception (Emergency)